judka-uriel/uriel-book/uriel_en.md

 | (Beresheet [37:5](https://www.sefaria.org/Genesis.37.5)) |
 {: .chapter}

-1. *Thus, here is the first dream: on the night of the third millennium I dreamt that I came to the Russian State Duma for a session, because I had been elected a deputy.
-But at the same time I feared that it would be discovered that I did not have a Russian passport, and that I would be severely punished for treason.
+1. Here is my first dream: on the night of the third millennium I dreamed that I came to the Russian parliament for a session, because I had been elected a deputy.
+But at the same time I feared that it would be discovered that I am not a Russian citizen, and that I would be severely punished for treason.
 When they began to vote, at first I did not participate in the voting.
 But when they put to a vote the question of whether to approve the activities of the Russian ruler, the ruler himself approached me to see how I would vote.
 And there he stands and watches closely to see if I am doing everything correctly.
 And I cannot vote against him, because I know that he will kill me for it.
-And from such tension I awoke in horror.*
+And from such tension I awoke in horror.

 <!-- The dream resembled a scene from Zamyatin's dystopian novel *We*, which
 I had finished reading in the final minutes of the twentieth century, so that